 How do we measure more Particulate Matter (PM) and ozone (O3) trends?

 Most high-income countries have fairly well-developed air quality monitoring and reporting networks at the ground level — these generally provide consistent hourly readings of air quality.
-These measurements are, however, often limited to major city centres.
+These measurements are, however, often limited to major city centers.

 Many low- and middle-income countries lack sufficient data coverage altogether.
 To provide an extensive and consistent view of air pollution levels across a given country, and for global comparison, we, therefore, have to rely on additional methods of measurement.
 Data is therefore collected through a combination of satellite observations, global air transport models, local meteorological conditions, and local ground measurements where available.
 Exposure to PM2.5 and O3 is then calculated across grid cells of 0.1 x 0.1 degrees longitude and latitude (11km x 11km at the equator).
 With data on population density within each grid cell, we can then calculate the population-weighted average exposure of the population of a given country.